Is It Safe To Take Antidepressants During Pregnancy?

 Yes, consumption of antidepressants during pregnancy may be related to autism in the offspring.
 According to studies, SSRI increases the level of serotonin, responsible for neurotransmission, which then interferes with the function and structure of the fetal brain and may also cause developmental delays (11) (12).

-Depression may be treated effectively by combining medication therapy with counseling.
+Depression during pregnancy may be treated effectively by combining medication therapy with counseling.
 Extensive research is required to understand the fetal risks and benefits of each antidepressant drug.
 Nevertheless, you should consult your doctor for treatment decisions regarding antidepressants.
 Do not abruptly stop taking or switch medications.
 Inform your psychiatrist or healthcare provider if you are pregnant or planning pregnancy.
 Make sure to follow up on all referrals and treatment and psychotherapy sessions that your doctor suggests (13).

 Infographic: Potential Risks Of Depression During Pregnancy